Irvine Electric Scooter Accident Lawyer

 At RMD Law, we believe that reputation is everything.
 When clients trust us with their cases, we do everything in our power to help guide them.
 That means personal service and sharp advocacy.

 Scooter ridesharing companies like Bird and Lime are set to revolutionize short-distance transportation in California.
 These companies allow anyone to log into an app and rent a scooter wherever they find it.
-The scooters only charge a couple dollars, and when the customer is finished with the scooter, she can leave it wherever she wants.
+The scooters only charge a couple dollars, and when the customer is finished with the scooter, they can leave it wherever they want.

 Although scooters are a convenient way to travel a short distance, they are also dangerous.
 Many people riding scooters can suffer devastating injuries, but pedestrians must also be careful.
 It is very easy for pedestrians to trip over a scooter or be struck by an inexperienced scooter rider.

-Lastly, scooters like Lime and Bird are dangerous because they can be “dropped off” anywhere.
+- Scooters like Lime and Bird are dangerous because they can be “dropped off” anywhere.
 As soon as the rider is finished, they can abandon the scooter.
-This means scooters will probably clutter store entrances, where people can trip over them.
+This means scooters will probably clutter store entrances, where people can trip and fall over them.
 Scooters might also block handicap ramps, rendering many places inaccessible to the disabled.

 In spite of these dangers, many people find scooters an attractive method of transportation, and California cities have been eager to embrace them.
 If you have not seen a scooter on the road, watch out for them.
 They are soon to be swarming around you.